ctb/2020-long-read-assembly-decontam/README.md

 This should succeed :).

-The main output files are

 Once that works, you can configure it yourself by copying `test-data/conf-test.yml` to a new file and editing it.
 See `conf/conf-necator.yml` for a real example.

 ## Explanation of output files.

-In the output directory, there will be a few important files -- the main ones are,
+In the output directory (e.g. `output.test`, or whatever is specified in the config file you use), there will be a few important files -- the main ones are,

 * `gather.csv` - the list of contaminants
 * `matching-contigs.fa` - all contigs with any matches to the database